gmateesc/ContainerizedWebApp/README.md

 <a name="p5" id="p5"></a>
-## The Go program to implement Fizz Buzz
+## The Go program to implement the Fizz Buzz game

-The code in the web application does not implement Fizz Buzz correctly because when a number is divisible by both 3 and 5 the output must be FizzBuzz, but the code only checks that the number is divisible by 3 or 5, not by both.
+The code in the web application does not implement the Fizz Buzz game correctly, because when a number is divisible by both 3 and 5 the output must be FizzBuzz, but the code only checks that the number is divisible by 3 or 5, not by both.

 I have written e Go program that produces the correct output, and uses a goroutine